Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Would that fit in the overhead compartment?

-It wouldn't be comfy anyway.
+It would be comfy anyway.

 It'd be inhumane to put it up there.